 For any proposal or director nomination that is not submitted for inclusion in next year's proxy statement pursuant to the process set forth above, but is instead sought to be presented directly at the 2026 annual meeting of stockholders, stockholders are advised to review our Second Amended and Restated Bylaws as they contain requirements with respect to advance notice of stockholder proposals and director nominations.
 To be timely, the notice must be received at our principal executive offices not less than 90 days nor more than 120 days prior to the first anniversary of the date of the prior year's annual meeting of stockholders.
-Accordingly, any such stockholder proposal or director nomination must be received between \\\\\\\, 2026 and the close of business on \\\\\\\\, 2026, for the 2026 annual meeting of stockholders is convened more than 45 days prior to or delayed by more than 45 days after the anniversary of the 2025 annual meeting, notice by the stockholder, to be timely, must be received no earlier than the 120 th day prior to the 2026 annual meeting of stockholders and (ii) the tenth day following the day on which we publicly announce the date of the 2026 annual meeting of stockholders.
-All proposal should be sent to our principal executive offices at 3000 El Camino Rd., Bldg.
+Accordingly, any such stockholder proposal or director nomination must be received between March 26, 2026 and the close of business on April 25, 2026, for the 2026 annual meeting of stockholders.
+In the event that the 2026 annual meeting of stockholders is convened more than 45 days prior to or delayed by more than 45 days after the anniversary of the 2025 annual meeting, notice by the stockholder, to be timely, must be received no earlier than the 120 th day prior to the 2026 annual meeting of stockholders and (ii) the tenth day following the day on which we publicly announce the date of the 2026 annual meeting of stockholders.
+All proposals should be sent to our principal executive offices at 3000 El Camino Rd., Bldg.
 4, Suite 200, Palo Alto, California 94306, Attention: Corporate Secretary.
 These advance notice provisions are in addition to, and separate from, the requirements that a stockholder must meet in order to have a proposal included in the proxy statement under the rules of the SEC.